AurelicButter/AniList-Node/documentation.md

 - `media.recommendations` | An array of recommendations
 - `media.recommendations.id` | The ID of the show recommended.
 - `media.recommendations.title` | An object of the show's titles.
 Four values: romanji, english, native, and userPreferred.
+- `media.stats.scoreDistribution` | An array of how the users have rated the media.
+Each object contains a score and amount.
+- `media.stats.statusDistribution` | An array of the users status with the show.
+Each object contains a status and amount.

 ## Anime Unique
 - `anime.episodes` | Number of episodes
 - `anime.season` | Season that the anime started airing
+- `anime.seasonYear` | The season year that the anime started airing
 - `anime.duration` | General length of an episode
 - `anime.hashtag` | Twitter hashtag associated with the anime
 - `anime.trailer` | Returns the trailer URL if the trailer is a Youtube or Dailymotion video.
 Will default to the object if it's not.